data-ss/master_sql_course/README.md

 # [Master SQL for Data Science Course at Udemy](https://www.udemy.com/course/master-sql-for-data-science/)

-This repo contains my solutions for the [Master SQL for Data Science Course at Udemy](https://www.udemy.com/course/master-sql-for-data-science/), fully completed by 18 February 2020.
+This repo contains my solutions for the [Master SQL for Data Science Course at Udemy](https://www.udemy.com/course/master-sql-for-data-science/), fully completed in February 2020.

 #### The following topics were covered throughout the course.